Department of National Defence Research Initiative

 Applicants and participants

-Individual researchers and research teams working in Canada in one or more of the target areas of interest, and who are affiliated with an eligible Canadian postsecondary institution, are eligible to apply.
+Individual researchers and research teams working in Canada in one or more of the target areas of interest, and who are affiliated with a Canadian institution that holds institutional eligibility, are eligible to apply.

-All applicants must comply with SSHRC eligibility criteria for the Insight Grant or Insight Development Grant funding opportunities, respectively.
+All applicants must comply with SSHRC eligibility criteria for the Insight Grant or Insight Development Grant funding opportunities.

 Applicants who meet the eligibility requirements for this stream of funding must apply through the Insight Grant or Insight Development Grant funding opportunities by selecting “DNDRI” from the drop-down menu in their application form.